PTCInc/vuforia-engine/CONTRIBUTING.md

 ## Where to contribute

 Please use the [issue tracker](https://github.com/PTCInc/vuforia-engine/issues) to report bugs, share feedback, or request new features and device support.
+You can use the "New issue" button to choose one of the issue templates.
+Currently we provide a few different issue templates:
+- **Bug Report:** To report bugs to help us improve the SDK.
+- **Feature Feedback:** To share feedback related to our features, APIs, or tools.
+- **Device Feedback:** To share feedback related to new devices, platforms, or scanners.
+- **Documentation or Samples Feedback:** To share feedback related to our sample code or the Vuforia Library.

 ## How to write a bug report

-If you’re experiencing a technical issue or a bug, please submit an issue with the information below to increase the chances of getting a timely and accurate response from PTC staff or the community.
+If you’re experiencing a technical issue or a bug,  you can submit an issue via the "Bug Report" issue template.

+please submit an issue with the information below to increase the chances of getting a timely and accurate response from PTC staff or the community.

 - **Vuforia Engine version**
 - **Developer Platform version** (Unity, Android Studio, Xcode, Visual Studio)